 ThinkCyte Inc., a biotechnology company pioneering Ghost Cytometry, a proprietary AI-based, label-free cell sorting technology, today announced the establishment of their new US office in the San Francisco Bay Area and the appointment of Janette Phi as Chief Business Officer (CBO).
 Both are major milestones in the company’s continued global expansion and growth.
-Hikaru Nagahori, previous CBO, is appointed as Chief Operating Officer (COO) and President of the US office.
+The previous acting CBO, Hikaru Nagahori, has been appointed as Chief Operating Officer (COO) and President of ThinkCyte, North America.

 The new location in San Carlos, CA is the company’s first office outside of its Tokyo headquarters and will be home to a growing team of biologists, data scientists, and commercial executives.
 Following recent announcements of strategic partnerships with leading scientific instrument manufacturers and the successful closing of $26M in Series B funding, the establishment of a US-base of operations is a significant step in the company’s plans to commercialize ThinkCyte’s technology.
 ThinkCyte’s platform, originally described in Science, enables researchers to isolate specific cell populations of interest, untouched by external molecular labels, for downstream R&D applications.